Need to talk? Call 1800 882 436.

 How to manage your own needs

-But you are not alone.
+You are not alone.
 You will have a team of professionals to help you, which may include a:

 A credentialed diabetes educator is a specially trained health professional who will show you how to manage your child’s diabetes.
 To find a credentialed diabetes educator near you, visit the Australian Diabetes Educators Association website.

-Also make sure that glucose (sugar found in many foods, including honey and fruit juices) is always available in case of hypoglycaemia.
+Make sure everyone who cares for your child knows they have diabetes and how to manage it.
+Also make sure that glucose (sugar found in many foods, including honey and fruit juices) is always available, in case your child experiences hypoglycaemia.

 Speak to a maternal child health nurse